dotku/finance/monitor/README.md

 # Monitor

-Create a monitor tool that able to track the payment.
+Create a monitor tool that able to track the financial activities.